CSA International tests products for compliance to national and international standards, and issue certification marks for qualified products.

 - Replace any electrical components that are discolored, brittle, or corroded.

-- band from slipping or flexing.
+- Tighten bands to prevent them from slipping or flexing.

 Precautions for the KilnMaster Controller